-Notes: Panel A displays regression discontinuity estimates based on intensive margin program participation using a global polynomial estimate with a quadratic fit on either side of cut-off to capture evolution of the running-variable (quadratic is allowed to vary on either side).
-Panel B displays local linear estimates based on Calonico, Cattaneo and Titiunik (2014).
-The optimal bandwidth is displayed at the foot of panel B, along with the number of observations located within this bandwidth of the cut-off.
-All estimates are based on the Social Protection Score cut-off point of 11,384 points.
+Panel A displays regression discontinuity estimates based on intensive margin program participation using a global polynomial estimate with a quadratic fit on either side of the cutoff to capture evolution of the running variable (the quadratic is allowed to vary on either side).
+Panel B displays local linear estimates based on Calonico et al. (2014).
+The optimal bandwidth is displayed in the bottom row of panel B, along with the number of observations located within this bandwidth of the cutoff.
+All estimates are based on the Social Protection Score cutoff point of 11,384 points

-is enrolled in the public health system, it documents that there is no encouragement effect in seeking ChCC based on the observed social protection score.
-Secondly, and more importantly, in general the preferential benefits targeted to the first three quintiles appear to be a de-jure regulation.
-In practice, de-facto, targeting of services is made at the level of the municipality, and is undertaken until municipalities reach their technical capacity.
-This is particularly notable in the case of home visits by midwifes.
+In practice, de facto, targeting of services is made at the level of the municipality, and is undertaken until municipalities reach their technical capacity.
+This is particularly notable in the case of home visits by midwives.
 There is considerable heterogeneity in levels of poverty by municipality, and as such, considerable heterogeneity in service demand.
 This impacts the ability of municipalities to reach all targeted households with the full range of preferential services.
-We document this using recent data in Appendix Figure A10, where the number of home visits during gestation per targeted families ranges from less than 1 to as high as 14, with a mean of around 1.4 visits per family.
+We document this using recent data in Appendix 1 Fig. 14, where the number of home visits during gestation per targeted families ranges from less than 1 to as high as 14, with a mean of around 1.4 visits per family.

-5.1.3 Distributional Effects
+5.1.3 Distributional effects

-Mean impacts suggest that Chile Crece Contigo participation increases average birth weight by approximately 10 grams and increases average gestational length by 0.024 weeks.
-However, in Table 3, we found relatively little evidence to suggest that these impacts reduce the probability of being born with low birth weight (< 2,500 grams) or premature (< 37 weeks).
-To examine further where the mean impacts of the policy are produced, in Figure 4, we present estimates of the impact of ChCC at various points of the health distribution.
-In Figure 4a we examine ChCC's impact on the likelihood that birth weight exceeds x grams, where $x \in \{1000, 1500, \dots, 4750, 5000\}$, and in Figure 4b we examine the likelihood that gestation exceeds x weeks, where $x \in \{30, 31, \dots, 40, 41\}$.
-In these Figures we present a series of point estimates and confidence intervals which correspond to the estimates on $ChCC{ct}$ from equation 1 where the outcome variable is infant health exceeding the indicated cut-off.
-It is important to note in this analysis that we are only considering impacts across the distribution of health at birth.
-This is quite different to the estimates in the previous sub-section (Table 5) which considered impacts across the mean with births of varying sizes/gestational lengths.
+Mean impacts suggest that Chile Crece Contigo participation increases average birth weight by approximately 10 g and increases average gestational length by 0.024 weeks.
+However, in Table 3, we found relatively little evidence to suggest that these impacts reduce the probability of being born with low birth weight (< 2500 g) or premature (< 37 weeks).
+To examine further where the mean impacts of the policy are produced, in Fig. 4, we present estimates of the impact of ChCC at various points of the health distribution.
+In Fig. 4a we examine ChCC's impact on the likelihood that birth weight exceeds x grams, where $x \in \{1000, 1500, ..., 4750, 5000\}$, and in Fig. 4b we examine the likelihood that gestation exceeds x weeks, where $x \in \{30, 31, ..., 40, 41\}$.
+In these Figures we present a series of point estimates and